Time Dependent Saddle Node Bifurcation: Breaking Time and the Point of No Return in a Non-Autonomous Model of Critical Transitions: Introduction

-The purpose of the present paper is to present a non-autonomous treatment of a simple system with a tipping point.
-We do this by introducing an explicitly time-dependent mathematical model for systems with a generic tipping point.
-In particular, we introduce the concepts of a system's ``breaking time'' and ``point of no return'' alongside the well developed modern mathematical notion of ``pullback attractors''.
+When the parameters change slowly enough, the system can be approximated as its autonomous counterpart (that is, where $p$ is the time-independent bifurcation parameter), or as a slow-fast system \cite{kuehn-11}.
+However, cases where such approximations are not valid require treatments of the fully non-autonomous system, of which there are fewer \cite{ashwin-15}.
+The long-term behavior of non-autonomous system is characterized by the well developed modern mathematical notion of ``pullback attractors".
+The mathematical setup of pullback attractors is not quite intuitive.
+Many theoretical approaches focus on the existence and uniqueness of it \cite{caraballo2017}.
+In present paper, we provided many explicit examples of these pullback attractors analytically and numerically.
+In particular, we emphasized a non-autonomous treatment of a simple system with a tipping point.
+We do this by introducing an explicitly time-dependent mathematical model for systems with a generic tipping point inspired by the biology experiments \cite{jgore1,jgore2} and the climate science \cite{held-suarez,fraedrich} .
+It is called the dynamical saddle-node bifurcation.
+Previous results focused on the case of slow-varying parameter and didn't connect to modern theories of non-autonomous dynamical systems \cite{Erneux1989,Haberman1979,Rachel2015}.
+We also introduce the concepts of a system's ``breaking time'' and ``point of no return'' with the help of the pullback attractor.
+The bottleneck feature in autonomous systems is reflected in a relevant property of the dynamical saddle-node bifurcation: there is a time window between the breaking time and the point of no return.
 Most notably, we discuss how a non-autonomous treatment of tipping point phenomena reveals possibilities for saving systems which autonomous treatments would deem as having already undergone an irreversible transition.
 To wit: consider the system described in Eq.\ \ref{eq:nonautonomous-definition}: in the autonomous limit where the constant parameter $p$ is varied at an infinitely slow speed, the system undergoes a critical transition precisely at the moment when $p$ crosses $\hat{p}$.
-However, we show that a non-autonomous treatment reveals that if the parameter begins at $p<\hat{p}$ and increases at a constant rate $V$ to lead to a disappearance of a stable steady state at $t=\hat{t}$ (which we call the ``breaking time''), the system can be rescued if a rapid reversal of the environment is effected, \emph{even for} $t>\hat{t}$.
-However, there is only a finite window of opportunity: a ``point of no return'' $t^{*}>\hat{t}$ exists, after which the system cannot be saved.
-This window of opportunity $(\hat{t},t^{*})$ therefore has potential for great practical significance in managing tipping point phenomena.
-We obtain a result for the relationship between these two quantities based on the analytic solution for the pullback attractor of our simple model (Eq.\ \ref{eq:model-untrans} below): $t^{*}-\hat{t}\simeq 2.338(\lambda V)^{-1/3}$, where $\lambda$ is the curvature of the autonomous saddle-node bifurcation according to parameter $p$.
+However, we show that a non-autonomous treatment reveals that if the parameter begins at $p<\hat{p}$ and increases at a constant rate $V$ to lead to a disappearance of a stable steady state at $\tau=\hat{\tau}$ (which we call the ``breaking time''), the system can be rescued if a rapid reversal of the environment is effected, \emph{even for} $\tau>\hat{\tau}$.
+However, there is only a finite window of opportunity: a ``point of no return'' $\tau^{*}>\hat{\tau}$ exists , at which a catastrophe occurs.
+After the point of no return, the system cannot be saved.
+This window of opportunity $(\hat{\tau},\tau^{*})$ therefore has potential for great practical significance in managing tipping point phenomena.
+We obtain the result for the relationship between these two quantities based on the analytic solution for the pullback attractor of our simple model (Eq.\ \ref{eq:model-untrans} below): $\tau^{*}-\hat{\tau}\simeq 2.338(\lambda V)^{-1/3}$, where $\lambda$ is the curvature of the autonomous saddle-node bifurcation according to parameter $p$.